yungnickyoung/LookinGlass/README.md

 * Easy installation for Windows users
 * Remote window management
   * e.g. being able to manage Window A while Window B is in focus

+TODO:
+* Disable keyboard from typing while command for resizing is being used
+* Consider disabling (Windows Key + Arrow Key) window movement built into Windows, and using Windows key as functional key instead